DataDog/datadog-agent/Dockerfiles/agent/README.md

 Send custom metrics via [the statsd protocol](https://docs.datadoghq.com/developers/dogstatsd/):

 - `DD_DOGSTATSD_NON_LOCAL_TRAFFIC`: listen to dogstatsd packets from other containers, required to send custom metrics
-- `DD_HISTOGRAM_PERCENTILES`: histogram percentiles to compute, separated by spaces.
-The default is "0.95"
+- `DD_HISTOGRAM_PERCENTILES`: histogram percentiles to compute, separated by commas.
+The default is `"0.95"`
-- `DD_HISTOGRAM_AGGREGATES`: histogram aggregates to compute, separated by spaces.
-The default is "max median avg count"
+- `DD_HISTOGRAM_AGGREGATES`: histogram aggregates to compute, separated by commas.
+The default is `"max, median, avg, count"`
 - `DD_DOGSTATSD_SOCKET`: path to the unix socket to listen to.
 Must be in a `rw` mounted volume.
 - `DD_DOGSTATSD_ORIGIN_DETECTION`: enable container detection and tagging for unix socket metrics.
 Running in host PID mode (e.g. with --pid=host) is required.
 - `DD_DOGSTATSD_TAGS`: Additional tags to append to all metrics, events and service checks received by this dogstatsd server, for example: `["env:golden", "group:retrievers"]`.